Conference matrix: Symmetric conference matrices

-If C is a symmetric conference matrix of order n > 1, then not only must n be congruent to 2 mod 4 but also n − 1 must be a sum of two squares; there is a clever proof by elementary matrix theory in van Lint and Seidel. n will always be the sum of two squares if n − 1 is a prime power.
+If C is a symmetric conference matrix of order n > 1, then not only must n be congruent to 2 mod 4 but also n − 1 must be a sum of two squares; there is a clever proof using elementary matrix theory by van Lint and Seidel. n will always be the sum of two squares if n − 1 is a prime power.

 Given a symmetric conference matrix, the matrix S can be viewed as the Seidel adjacency matrix of a graph.
 The graph has n − 1 vertices, corresponding to the rows and columns of S, and two vertices are adjacent if the corresponding entry in S is negative.
 This graph is strongly regular of the type called (after the matrix) a conference graph.

 The existence of conference matrices of orders n allowed by the above restrictions is known only for some values of n.
 For instance, if n = q + 1 where q is a prime power congruent to 1 mod 4, then the Paley graphs provide examples of symmetric conference matrices of order n, by taking S to be the Seidel matrix of the Paley graph.